Contents and objectives

 Dynamical models play a key role in many branches of science.
 In engineering they have a paramount role in model-based simulation, health monitoring, control and optimization.
 The accuracy of the models is often crucial to their subsequent use in model-based operations.

 Data-driven modeling and statistical parameter estimation are established fields for determining mathematical models of dynamical systems on the basis of measurement data from dedicated experiments.

 The 4-days Spring School aims at covering fundamentals of data-driven modeling approaches ranging from experiment design, parameter estimation algorithms to model validation.

 A common framework for most existing methods is introduced.
 The underlying theory and practical applications on real data are presented.

-The school consists of a series of lectures in the mornings and computer exercises in the afternoon.
+The school consists of a series of lectures in the mornings and computer exercises in the afternoons.

-For the computer exercices, it is required to bring your own laptop with Matlab (version R2016a at least ) installed with stand alone license.
+For the computer exercices, participants should bring their own laptop with the latest version of Matlab (version R2016a at least) installed with stand alone license.

 The 24-hours course is eligible for scientific doctoral modules.